Ranjit Naik: Bibliography

 He was listed in the acknowledgements of a guide to Banjara embroidery produced by the Census Department, Government of India in 1981.

 He was invited to present a paper on Asian Regional Policy Consultation (Habitat II of the United Nations) on 'Access to Land and Security of Tenure for Sustainable Development', Jakarta (Indonesia), 1995.
-Invited at the Preparatory Committee of United Nation's Human Settlement Conference (Habitat-II), New York, 1996.
+Invited at the Preparatory Committee of United Nations Human Settlement Conference (Habitat-II), New York, 1996.
 Invited to World City Summit at Istanbul, June 1996.
-He was nominated as one of the 100 'Best Practices in the world' and awarded "UNCHS 1998 Awards for Excellence in improving Living Environment' by United Nation's Habitat-II.
+He was nominated as one of the 100 'Best Practices in the world' and awarded "UNCHS 1998 Awards for Excellence in improving Living Environment' by United Nations Habitat-II.
 This firm has been recognised and awarded a plaque by the Urban Development Ministry of India on achieving this honour.